The 2019 version of the Keji Multisport Festival will take place on the weekend of September 6, 7 & 8 with:

 Imagine the magic of endurance sport while surrounded by lush forests, flowing rivers, peaceful lake waters and a unique cultural landscape rich with Mi’kmaw stories and traditions at Nova Scotia’s beloved Kejimkujik National Park.
 Whether a first-time participant or a seasoned veteran this venue is sure to inspire!

-- The morning of Saturday, September 22 will be dedicated to Nova Scotia’s first Women’s Only Triathlon.
-This first-time event will see women and girls aged 12 & over of all abilities experience triathlon in a gorgeous setting with an all-female cast!
-This year we will offer 2 distances – Super Sprint and Sprint.
+- The morning of Saturday, September 7th will be dedicated to Nova Scotia’s only Women’s Triathlon.
+This event will see women and girls aged 12 & over of all abilities experience triathlon in a gorgeous setting with an all-female cast!
+This year we will offer 2 distances – Super Sprint, Try-A-Tri for youth, and Sprint.

-- Saturday afternoon will feature Multisport and Culture Circles (Workshops), where female participants will have the opportunity to try out a variety of other complimentary outdoor pursuits with experienced and qualified leaders (think Stand Up Paddle Boarding, Yoga on SUP, mountain biking, fat biking, cyclocross, drumming, dancing, medicinal plant identification, trail running and Kayaking).
+- Saturday afternoon will feature Multisport and Culture Workshops, where female participants will have the opportunity to try out a variety of other complimentary outdoor pursuits with experienced and qualified leaders (think Stand Up Paddle Boarding, Yoga on SUP, drumming, dancing, medicinal plant identification, trail running and Kayaking).

 Spend the night at Kejimkujik!
 You can set up a tent at one of the campgrounds, drive up in your RV, or even rent an oTENTik or rustic cabin.
 Make your reservation online.
 Kejimkujik: https://reservation.pc.gc.ca/Kejimkujik